How Displaced Texans Who Need Critical Medicine And Care Can Get Help

 People with diabetes need to carefully calibrate their blood sugar, typically with insulin, a hormone that helps the body metabolize sugar.
 If they go without insulin for too long, the results could be fatal.

-An emergency shipment of donated insulin vials and other supplies for managing diabetes is set to arrive in Texas on Friday, the Dallas Morning News reported.
-They will be distributed to people in Houston, Galveston, Corpus Christi and other affected areas as part of a joint effort between the American Diabetes Association, Insulin for Life USA and JDRF, a juvenile diabetes research organization.
+An emergency shipment of donated insulin vials and other supplies for managing diabetes was set to arrive in Texas on Friday.
+It will be distributed at Houston’s George R. Brown Convention Center, as well as Galveston and Corpus Christi communities, as part of a joint effort between the American Diabetes Association, Insulin for Life USA and JDRF, a juvenile diabetes research organization.
+A second shipment of emergency supplies will arrive early next week, and will be distributed at NRG Center in Houston, as well as Austin and San Antonio Communities.

 Those who have diabetes supplies to donate for future emergency efforts should visit Insulin for Life USA’s site.
 They welcome insulin vials, pens and cartridges, as well as certain testing kits, syringes and other kinds of injection supplies.